allenhaozhu/doc2hash/README.md

+#This work is an implementation of [Doc2hash: Learning Discrete Latent variables for Documents Retrieval] and based on the codes of VDSH

 # Variational Deep Semantic Hashing (SIGIR'2017)
 The PyTorch implementation of the models and experiments of [Variational Deep Semantic Hashing](http://students.engr.scu.edu/~schaidar/paper/Variational_Deep_Hashing_for_Text_Documents.pdf) (SIGIR 2017).